khanonjs/khanon.js-website/public/docs/2-using-kjs-object.md

 # What is the KJS object?
 [KJS](https://khanonjs.com/api-docs/modules/kjs.KJS.html) object makes reference to a global handler of the application.
-This global object is accessible from anywhere and it communicates with the App.
-It can be used to switch the App state; load, unload, start or stop Scenes and GUIs; send Notifications; and some other global actions.
+This global object is accessible from anywhere and it communicates with the app.
+It can be used to switch the app state; load, unload, start or stop Scenes and GUIs; send Notifications; and some other global actions.

-Once the app has been loaded and the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) callback has been invoked, you can use KJS to load the first Scene and GUI.
+Once the app has been loaded and the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) callback has been invoked, you can use KJS to load the first scene and GUI.
 Those two methods return a [LoadingProgress](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) object.
 ```
 onStart() {
   const progressScene = KJS.Scene.load(MyFirstScene)